devleonardorabelo/dinamic-website-template-with-users/README.md

-# WEBSITE TEMPLATE WITH NODEJS
+# DYNAMIC WEBSITE TEMPLATE WITH NODEJS
 a app using Express, Express-handlebars and Passport.

 To download all dependencies, use the command 'npm i' or 'npm install'